nus-cs2103-AY1920S2/duke/docs/README.md

 # Welcome to Squirtle Manager!
-Squirtle Manager is a lightweight command line interface application built with Java and JavaFX.
+Squirtle Manager is a lightweight command line interface application built with Java object-oriented programming and JavaFX.
 Squirtle Manager makes use of local storage to remember your agenda, and is an _easy_, _quick_ and _fun_ way to stay on top of your tasks.

 ![ui-image](Ui.png)